 Recruiting extra staff for Christmas?
-Don’t forget the Right to Work checks…
+Don’t forget Right to Work checks

 Non-compliance with Right to Work checks can bring more than just the associated fines – immigration enforcement intervention can quickly damage your brand, undermine your reputation with customers and disrupt the day to day running of your workforce.
 The rules for Right to Work checks seem straightforward, but applying them may bring a greater challenge when you’re checking employees who you need to get on board quickly or for those who don’t come into your head office.

-Read on for our five tips to making successful ID checks on seasonal staff:
+Read on for our five tips to making successful ID checks when recruiting extra staff:

 1. Shout about your process

 When you advertise for any role, seasonal or more permanent, make sure you publicise the fact that you conduct thorough ID checks and set expectations on the documentation that a candidate will need to bring with them.
 Having well-prepared candidates will help save time during interview and your message will deter anyone who may be tempted to apply with fake ID documents.

 Introduce a clear and simple process which all recruitment staff understand and can easily apply to all candidates, even those on short-term contracts and who are recruited remotely.
 Using technology to help with document verification is a quick and easy way to check every document to the same level.
 It also speeds up checks and reduces the risk of human error.